ayoubjdair/Go-Asteroids/README.md

 # Player

 The player controls a space ship using the arrow keys.
 When the game is initialised, the width and height of the ship are set to constants in the code of 50 & 80 respectively.
 The X & Y coordinates are also set to perfectly centre the ship in the bottom half of the screen, ready to take on the asteroids above.
-The width and height of the screen are also stored as constants and these are used to position the space ship.

 # Levels